Head and Neck Fellowship

 Fellowship Program Outline

-Trainees in this fellowship program have the unique opportunity to learn and work with 4 academic Head and Neck Surgical Oncologists who are all fellowship-training in microvascular surgery from different North American Centres.
+Trainees in this fellowship program have the unique opportunity to learn and work with 64 academic Head and Neck Surgical Oncologists who are all fellowship-training in microvascular surgery from different North American Centres.
 This provides a rich, vibrant, and versatile clinical experience both in oncologic and reconstructive surgery.
 Microvascular Reconstructive Surgery is a particular strength of this fellowship and is the domain of the fellow.
 The fellow will participate in the design and implementation of a wide array of free tissue transfers for various defects.
-At the completion of the fellowship the fellow will have performed approximately 100 free flaps.
+At the completion of the fellowship the fellow will have performed at least 100 free flaps.
 The fellow will also have the opportunity to participate in the full array of procedures for benign and malignant disorders of the head and neck.
 The Head and Neck Program also includes Transoral Robotic Surgery, skull base surgery, endoscopic laryngeal laser surgery, thyroid and parathyroid surgery, skin cancer, laryngotracheal reconstruction, and facial nerve reanimation.
 Routine ablative procedures including thyroidectomy, parotidectomy, and neck dissection is considered the domain of the Otolaryngology resident.
 The fellow will be expected to have a supervisory role when appropriate.
 An interdisciplinary approach to patient care is strongly emphasized.
 All cancer patients are assessed at a multidisciplinary tumour board and a consensus opinion is derived for the management of each patient.
 The fellow will have the opportunity to rotate through both radiation and medical oncology in order to gain a better understanding of the various disciplines.

 Research